hmoravec/air-drums/README.md

 second drum stick.
 The calibration can be quited by `q`.

-## Plans for the next version
+## Plans for the next versions
 - Calibrate the position of percussion by playing them virtually in the air.
 - Play the sound when the drum stick changed the acceleration and is close to the percussion.
-- Add volume.
 - Add better percussion sounds.
-- Improve response time if needed.
+- Improve sound latency.
 - Add image with drum scene on the output instead of the video stream.